-The library was named in honor of Mary Gould Gallagher, who served as head librarian for UW Law for 37 years.
+The library was named in honor of Marian Gould Gallagher, who served as head librarian for UW Law for 37 years.
 Under her direction, the law library tripled in size and became one of the most respected in the nation.

 Monument for Law School